Building a State-wide Information Sharing Foundation

 Real-time data, real-time back-up and reliability

 The MoDEx Core is powered by COBRA.net, CODY's information integration and sharing platform.
 COBRA.net manages the secure, rules-based synchronization and update of each agency's data space.
-The platform allows for exchange of data among the different data formats, schemas, standards, protocols, etc. in place at the 100+ data sources currently in production, and makes all data universally available simultaneously to multiple up-stream destinations and tools, including analysis tools, the State Dept of Labor (unemployment insurance fraud) and the FBI’s N-DEx system through the Core, using whatever data formats and standards are necessary.
+The platform allows for exchange of data among the different data formats, schemas, standards, protocols, etc. in place at the 250+ data sources currently in production, and makes all data universally available simultaneously to multiple up-stream destinations and tools, including analysis tools, the State Dept of Labor (unemployment insurance fraud) and the FBI’s N-DEx system through the Core, using whatever data formats and standards are necessary.
 All of this uses FIPS 140-2 encrypted data channels over the Secure Internet, in conformance with the latest CJIS Security Policy requirements regarding data transmission.
 As of the 4th quarter 2014, over 75 Million Records and nearly 2 Million photos are shared in MoDEx.

 With updates translated and synchronized from each source, each segregated space effectively contains a mirror of the shared data in an agency‘s RMS data source, that the agency has chosen to share.
 In the event of a disaster or if a source system or network connection goes down, the MoDEx Core retains the synched data, current as of the last update - an advantage that also provides a disaster recovery back-up.